auzkok/with-macro/README.md

 Just include the file (or simply copy the oneliner) and invoke with `WITH(<initial statement>, <cleanup statement>)`.

+## Control Flow

+If you want to exit the `With` block early you should use `continue` in case you wish to execute the 'after' expression and `break` in case you wish to exit the block without executing it.

 ## Example

 ### Python where block